massimotamos/massimotamos.github.io/_posts/2018-02-19-DKHOS-CTF-General-Review.markdown

 tags: [CTF, DKHOS]
 ---

-I got a text message on 10.01.2018 from one of the few people I enjoy working together on CTF.
+I got a text message on 10.01.2018 from one of the few people I enjoy working together on CTF competitions.

 ![image]({{ site.baseurl }}/assets/images/post3/post3-1.jpeg)